Postcards From The Pulpit

 It stopped me in my tracks.
 That very same hymn had already been chosen for worship back home at Mt.
 Zion for the week.
 Across an ocean, across cultures, across language barriers, God was weaving one melody.

 It was a reminder that the gospel travels.
-Grace doesn’t stay confine
+Grace doesn’t stay confined

 ...